IntraCel/core/README.md

 }
 ```

-## Create the KVStoreContext
+## KV-Store: Create the SQLStoreContext
-The KV-Store is capable of hosting multiple embedded database instances in the process.
+The SQL-Store is an embedded SQL database instances in the process.
 To do this, first create the context that will host them.

 ```clojure
 (require '[clj.intracel.kv-store.interface :as kv-store])